-In this report, we have discussed the concept of "holistic" customer service and support best practices.
-Granted, a major part of those best practices deals with customer experience, but we can't overlook the agent experience.
-Customer service and support agents are on the front lines of many customer engagements, so it's essential they are equipped to delight customers, and help to reinforce loyalty to the company and the brand.
+In this report, we have discussed the concept of 'holistic' customer service and support best practice.
+Granted, a major part of these best practices deals with customer experience, but we can't overlook the agent experience.
+Customer service and support agents are on the front lines of many customer engagements, so it's essential that they be equipped to keep customers happy, and to help to reinforce loyalty to the company and the brand.

-Breaking Down Multi-channel Silos
+Breaking down multi-channel silos

-Previously, we discussed how Champions tend to offer customers more channels of engagement than their counterparts.
+Previously, we discussed how champions tend to offer customers more channels of engagement than their counterparts.
 In theory, this improves CX, providing customers with more options and flexibility.
 In practice, this isn't always the case.

-Consider the scenario where a customer discusses an issue on the phone with a customer service representative, and then a few days later has a follow-up question and engages with another representative in an online chat.
-Without a clear, cross-channel profile containing information about the customer, their issue, and any progress toward a resolution, it is unlikely that the agent chatting with the customer will be able to deliver a very positive experience.
-This scenario underscores the importance of providing agents with omni-channel customer visibility, a capability that varies with an organization's customer service and support maturity.
+Consider the scenario where a customer discusses a problem on the phone with a customer service representative, and then a few days later has a follow-up question and engages with another representative in an online chat.
+Without a clear, cross-channel profile containing information about the customer, their problem and any progress towards a resolution, it is unlikely that the agent chatting to the customer will be able to deliver a very positive experience.
+This scenario underscores the importance of providing agents with omni-channel customer visibility, a capability that varies with an organisation's customer service and support maturity.

-Champions are 6.1x more likely than Starters to have market-leading omni-channel customer visibility.
+Champions are 6.1x more likely than starters to have market-leading omni-channel customer visibility.

-In the research, we asked respondents to rate their organization's ability to build historical, comprehensive customer profiles that span all channels of interaction.
-The plurality (49%) of Champions rated their organizations as market-leading, saying their customer profiles can be viewed as a "single source of truth" when it comes to service records.
-By contrast, just 8% of Starters had the same level of faith in the completeness of their customer profiles (see Figure 11).
+In the research, we asked respondents to rate their organisation's ability to build historical, comprehensive customer profiles that span all channels of interaction.
+The plurality (49%) of champions rated their organisations as market leading, saying that their customer profiles can be viewed as a 'single source of truth' when it comes to service records.
+By contrast, only 8% of starters had the same level of faith in the completeness of their customer profiles (see Figure 11).

-Going beyond the quality of an organization's omni-channel visibility, there is the question of how quickly the organization can deliver that intelligence to agents.
-When we asked respondents to describe how cross-channel customer profiles were built at their organizations, the plurality (44%) of Starters said this process was manual and done in regular intervals, while just 26% of Champions reported this to be the case at their organizations.
-Organizations with greater service and support maturity are delivering more current cross-channel intelligence to agents.
+Going beyond the quality of an organisation's omni-channel visibility, there is the question of how quickly the organisation can deliver that intelligence to agents.
+When we asked respondents to describe how cross-channel customer profiles were built in their organisations, the plurality (44%) of starters said that this process was manual and done at regular intervals, while only 26% of champions reported this to be the case in their organisations.
+Organisations with greater service and support maturity are delivering more current cross-channel intelligence to agents.

 Figure 11.
-Delivering Omni-channel Visibility Through Robust Customer Profiles
+Delivering omni-channel visibility via robust customer profiles

-How would you rate your organization's ability to build historical, comprehensive (i.e., spanning all channels of interaction) customer profiles?
-(Percent of respondents, organizations with <100 employees)
+How would you rate your organisation's ability to build historical, comprehensive (i.e. spanning all channels of interaction) customer profiles?
+(Percentage of respondents, organisations with <100 employees)

-Providing visibility across channels of engagement is one way organizations can break down silos.
-Another method is providing agents with the ability to switch channels of engagement on the fly in order to better serve customers.
+Providing visibility across channels of engagement is one way in which organisations can break down silos.
+Another method is providing agents with the ability to switch channels of engagement whenever they need to in order to better serve customers.
 For example, an agent may engage in an online chat with a customer.
 In the course of that engagement, the agent may determine that switching to a phone call would expedite the resolution.
-The ability to change channels without disruption to solve a customer's issue faster is going to drive a positive customer experience.
+The ability to change channels without disruption to solve a customer's problem more quickly is going to drive a positive customer experience.
 Being stuck in an inefficient channel or switching channels in a way that is jarring or disruptive to the customer will drive a negative experience.
-Here again, Champions lead the way: 70% of Champions say service and support agents have the ability to toggle customer support channels seamlessly, 2.3x the rate of Starters (30%) (see Figure 12).
+Here again, champions lead the way: 70% of champions say that service and support agents have the ability to toggle customer support channels seamlessly, 2.3x the rate of starters (30%) (see Figure 12).

 Figure 12.
-The Ability to Toggle Service Channels Seamlessly
+The ability to toggle service channels seamlessly